Do You Have to Go to Court For a Truck Accident?

 Multiple Negligent Parties Involved

-Who Can Be Held Responsible for a Trucking Accident
+Who Can Be Held Responsible for a Trucking Accident in Illinois?

-• The truck driver themselves
+• The truck drivers themselves

 • Maintenance and repair companies responsible for keeping the truck in good working condition